Medical school in Uganda

 As of 2021, 11 universities in Uganda offer medical schools.
 Admission to medical school requires the candidate to have attained a Uganda Advanced Certificate of Education (UACE) as well as proficiency in Biology or Zoology, Chemistry and Physics at A-level standards.
 Training leading to the degree of Bachelor of Medicine and Bachelor of Surgery (MBChB) lasts five years.
 Major examinations are conducted after the first, second and fifth year, with additional evaluations after each clinical rotation.
 After successful completion of the fifth year, candidates complete a year of internship under the supervision of specialists.
-Postgraduate training is available at Makerere University School of Medicine in a number of medical and surgical disciplines.
-The training takes three years and leads to the Master of Medicine (MMed) degree.
+Postgraduate training is available at Makerere University School of Medicine and other Public and Private Universities in a number of medical and surgical disciplines.
+The training takes three to four years and leads to the Master of Medicine (MMed) degree.
+The East, Central and Southern Africa College of Health Sciences (ECSA CHS) is nowadays another alternative postgraduate training pathway in Uganda, such as Membership [MCS (ECSA)] and Fellowship [FCS (ECSA)] of the College of Surgeons of East, Central and Southern Africa (COSECSA); as well as in Internal Medicine through the East, Central and Southern Africa College of Physicians (ECSACOP) and the College of Obstetrics and Gynecology of East, Central and Southern Africa (ECSACOG) for Obstetricians and Gynecologists.